robertmuth/Cwerg/FE/Docs/ast.md

 ### ExprField (.)
-Access field in expression representing a record.
+Access field in expression representing a record or the specific EnumVal within a DefEnum

+    The second kind of use involving enums is eliminated early on during partial evaluation.
+    So it will never be encountered by optimizations.

 Fields: